 biometric auth, push notifications, shell keyboard input, watch quick replies

-CLI + SDK agents
+CLI + SDK access

 terminal + chat